Geobellz22/Django_Project/README.md

 # Django_Project
-This is a django project that deals with using blog app with django
+This is a blog application project using pythom django framework AS part of the requirement for the Foundation Portfolio Project in ALX Stack Used: Front-end html, css Back-end Django